suhailc/ubuntu-nginx-php/README.md

     /etc/apache2/
     .....

-All these files will then be pulled into your core directory.
+All these files will then be pulled into your github __files__, the only folder we treat differently is __/var/www/__ because generally this has a large number of files we create a tar.gz of this to be expanded at boot strap time.

 ###Files